 Option 2.
 Enable the Smart Conform option.

-Smart Conform is the newly-added feature in Final Cut Pro 10.4.9.
-It applies machine learning to auto analyze and crop the dominant motion into vertical, square, or other size for social media platforms like Twitter, Facebook, and Instagram.
+Smart Conform is the newly-added feature since Final Cut Pro 10.4.9.
+It applies machine learning (accelerated by Apple Neural Engine on Mac computers with Apple silicon) to auto analyze and crop the dominant motion into vertical, square, or other size for social media platforms like Twitter, Facebook, and Instagram.

 Right-click on the original project, and choose Duplicate Project As option which brings the setting windows.
 Choose vertical or square in the video format option.
 Check Smart Conform.
 Hit OK and wait for it to analyze timeline clips.
 Then you'll get a cropped video.